Japan Chair | House of Finn Juhl

 The Japan Chair | Finn Juhl | 1957

-Even with its simple construction, Finn Juhl remained true to his idea of emphasizing the distinction between the carried and carrying elements by separating the backrest from the supporting frame using brass brackets.
+Even with its more minimal construction, the Japan Chair reflects Finn Juhl’s commitment to emphasizing the distinction between the carried and carrying elements by separating the backrest from the supporting frame with brackets as spacers.
+Drawing inspiration from Japanese aesthetics, the chair embodies a sense of refined simplicity, lightness, and sophistication.
 The Japan Chair is available in oak or walnut with upholstery options in textile or leather.

 Wood Type